zenphoto/zenphoto/zp-core/zp-extensions/federated_logon/Auth/Janrain Readme.txt

 INSTALLATION
 ============

-You will need PHP 4.3.0 or greater to use this library.
-We have tested the library Linux on PHP 4.3.0, 4.4.1, 5.0.5, and 5.1.1.
-We have tested the library on Windows XP on PHP 4.4.4.
+You will need PHP 5.6.0 or greater to use this library.

 Follow these steps: